Heaven Knows, Mr. Allison: Production

+John Lee Mahin, who wrote the script, called the original novel by Charles Shaw "a very dirty book" and claims producer Gene Frenke kept pushing for more sex to be added.
+However this was resisted by Mahin and John Huston.

 Filming took place in Trinidad and Tobago, allowing Huston and Fox to use blocked funds in the UK, receive British film finance and qualify for the Eady Levy.
 The film was set later in the war than it was in the novel, which had Allison escaping from the Battle of Corregidor.
 In the film, the Allies are on the offensive and U.S. Marines capture the island.

-The screenplay compares the rituals and commitment of the Roman Catholic Church and the United States Marine Corps.
-The National Legion of Decency monitored the production of the film closely, sending a representative to watch the filming; knowing this, Kerr and Mitchum ad-libbed a scene (not included in the final print) in which their characters wildly kissed and grabbed at each other.
+The screenplay compares the rituals and commitment of the Catholic Church and the United States Marine Corps.
+The National Legion of Decency monitored the production of the film closely, sending a representative to watch the filming; Deborah Kerr and Robert Mitchum ad-libbed a scene (not included in the final print) in which their characters wildly kissed and grabbed at each other.

 The Marines provided troops for the invasion climax.
-Six Japanese persons living in Brazil played some of the leading Japanese characters, while Chinese people from some of the laundries and restaurants of Trinidad and Tobago played the rest of the Japanese soldiers.
+Six Japanese persons living in Brazil played some of the leading Japanese characters, and Chinese people from some of the laundries and restaurants of Trinidad and Tobago played the rest of the Japanese soldiers.

 Screen Archives Entertainment released Heaven Knows, Mr. Allison on Blu-ray on June 10, 2014.

 Reception

-According to Kinematograph Weekly the film was "in the money" at the British box office in 1957.
+According to Kinematograph Weekly, the film was "in the money" at the British box office in 1957.

+The Chicago Tribune critic wrote, "Both stars' performances are excellent.
+However, I fail to see why Miss Kerr was hampered by the necessity to assume a brogue, which doesn't come naturally.
+Mr. Mitchum has the edge on her as far as being well cast, and will, I think, be most believable to the average audience, altho I doubt that any veteran Marine would stand out and do a jig under shellfire—even if it comes from the guns of the United States Navy as a prelude to a welcome American invasion.
+The film, in script and direction, was obviously aimed at mass audience appeal.
+That it probably will have."

+The New York Times was complimentary: "That frequent and often popular story of a pious woman and an impious man cast together in circumstances that test the righteousness and fiber of each is tackled again by John Huston (he tackled it last in The African Queen)....And once more, Mr. Huston comes up with a film that is stirring and entertaining....with Deborah Kerr and Robert Mitchum in the leading roles—indeed, the only real roles in the picture—he has got it buckled to solid characters....If there does seem to be some repetition, that is something that has to be blamed on the singleness of the location and the meagerness of the cast.
+There are not many variations to be wrung from the situation.
+However, the location is exciting...and it is drenched with atmosphere.
+And the cast, while small, is excellent."